-Red Heart Wild Mind: July 20 - 24, 2026
+Red Heart Wild Mind: July 21 - 25, 2026

 Artwork by Doug Van Houten

-Come join us in the red sands and wild gorges of Eastern Arrernte desert country, land shaped by the Caterpillar Dreaming, held by Eastern Arrernte Traditional Owners as a living current and Law.
+Come join us in the red sands and wild gorges of Eastern Arrernte desert country, land shaped by the Caterpillar Dreaming, held by Eastern Arrernte Traditional Owners as living current and lore.
 Here the ancient rocks speak in the language of deep time, the gnarled river gums beckon to the deep imagination, and the rumbling subterranean waters invite you to your sacred edge, calling for you to dive in…This is an opportunity to wander under the vast, open skies and to listen closely to the wild indigenous spirit of the land, where you may offer yourself up for psycho-spiritual transformation and to be reshaped by the image of your own Soul.

 A residential, fully catered intensive held on Inteye-Arrkwe (Eastern Arrernte Country) at Ross River Resort, Yepenyere (East MacDonnell Ranges), Northern Territory, 85 km east of Alice Springs.
 Maximum of 16 participants.